Seabass in Holland

 These waters are home to seabass in all kinds of sizes.
 The entire coastline of the province of Zeeland (Oosterschelde, Westerschelde, noordzeekust) also offers great opportunities, as well as the piers and the lock complex of IJmuiden, near Amsterdam.

 These spots all have one thing in common: the VISpas is not mandatory here.
 The Dutch coastline is exempted from rod licenses, so everyone can go angling here.
-There are however a few rules that apply when it comes to the seabass: you are not allowed to take your catch home from 1 January 2018 up to the last day of the year.
-The minimum size is 42 cm.
+When it comes to the seabass you are not allowed to take your catch home.

 The right materials